 - Keep lids on cleaning substances, oil drums etc and store them away from the general working area.

-- Consider getting a chemical-free parts washer, like the EcoSafe Washer from Alsco.
+- Consider the solutions you use for cleaning your parts, and avoid using harsh corrosive chemicals as much as you can.
 Alkaline water-based cleaning substances are proven to be better for workers and the environment alike.

 - Make sure face masks, and other personal protection items are worn when necessary.